 The BSS basic VHT-MCS and NSS set is the set of <VHT-MCS, NSS> tuples that are supported by all VHT STAs that are members of a VHT BSS.
 It is established by the STA that starts the VHT BSS, indicated by the Basic VHT-MCS and NSS Set field of the VHT Operation element in the MLME-START.request primitive.
 Other VHT STAs determine the BSS basic VHT-MCS and NSS set from the Basic VHT-MCS and NSS Set field of the VHT Operation element in the BSSDescription derived through the scan mechanism (see 10.1.4.1 (General)).

-A VHT STA shall not attempt to join (MLME-JOIN.request (MDR)primitive) a BSS unless it supports (i.e., is able to both transmit and receive using) all of(#3530) the <VHT-MCS, NSS> tuples in the BSS basic VHT-MCS and NSS set.
+A VHT STA shall not attempt to join (MLME-JOIN.request (MDR)primitive) a BSS unless it supports (i.e., is able to both transmit and receive using) all of(#3530) the <VHT-MCS, NSS> tuples in the BSS basic VHT-MCS and NSS set for 20 MHz operation, 40 MHz operation and 80 MHz operation.

-A VHT STA shall not attempt to (re)associate (MLME-ASSOCIATE.request (MDR)primitive and MLMEREASSOCIATE.request (MDR)primitive) with a VHT AP unless the STA supports (i.e., is able to both transmit and receive using) all of(#3530) the <VHT-MCS, NSS> tuples in the Basic VHT-MCS and NSS Set field in the VHT Operation element transmitted by the AP.
+A VHT STA shall not attempt to (re)associate (MLME-ASSOCIATE.request (MDR)primitive and MLMEREASSOCIATE.request (MDR)primitive) with a VHT AP unless the STA supports (i.e., is able to both transmit and receive using) all of(#3530) the <VHT-MCS, NSS> tuples in the Basic VHT-MCS and NSS Set field in the VHT Operation element transmitted by the AP, for 20 MHz operation, 40 MHz operation and 80 MHz operation.
 References: